mdtanrikulu/ens-verified/ENSIP.md

    ) external pure returns (bool);
    ```

-8. **Verify the issuer's attestation.** Depending on the issuer's verification mode (see Section 9), validate the issuer's attestation or zero-knowledge proof contained in the proof bundle.
-The exact verification procedure depends on the issuer's `verificationMode` and `verifierContract` as registered in the Issuer Registry.
+8. **Verify the issuer's attestation.** Validate the attestation in the proof bundle according to the issuer's `verificationMode` (Section 10).
+For `ECDSA_ATTESTATION`, recover the signer from the attestation and confirm it matches the issuer address.
+For `ZK_PROOF`, call the issuer's `verifierContract`.
+This specification defines the attestation *transport* (the proof bundle `attestation` field) but not application-specific validity semantics — what the attestation *means* is determined by the verifier's trust policy.

 9. **Verify name ownership.** Recover the signer address from the `userSignature` and the EIP-712 typed data (Section 5).
 Query the ENS registry for the current owner of the `node`.
 If the recovered signer does NOT match the current owner, the record is STALE — it was issued to a previous owner.
 Verifiers MUST treat ownership-mismatched records as invalid.
 This prevents a sold or transferred name from carrying attestations that belong to the previous owner.